PrefectHQ/prefect/docs/ui/cloud.md

     - [Audit Log](/ui/audit-log/) record of user activities to monitor security and compliance.
     - Collaborators &mdash; invite others to work in your workspace or organization.
     - [Email notifications](/ui/notifications/) &mdash; configure email alerts based on flow run states and tags.
+    - [Automations](/ui/automations/) &mdash; configure triggers and actions in response to real-time monitoring events.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)